ZentaCros/ZentaCros/README.md

 - 🏆 **Outperformed published baseline by +10.2% to +17.6% F1-score**
 - Built a deep learning system to detect deforestation from satellite imagery across different geographic regions
 - Addressed the challenge that models trained on one region fail on another using domain adaptation and uncertainty-aware prediction
-- Designed the full ML pipeline: data preprocessing, model training, evaluation, ablation studies, and automated report generation
+- Designed the end-to-end ML pipeline: data preprocessing, model training, evaluation across 3 domain pairs, ablation studies, and automated report generation

 **Tech:** Python · PyTorch · NumPy · Matplotlib